Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

 \subsection{Proof of Theorem~\ref{thm:treesmain}}

-We will prove a stronger result, Theorem~\ref{thm:treesstronger}, from which our main result Theorem~\ref{thm:treesmain} will immediately follow.
+\\ We will prove a stronger result, Theorem~\ref{thm:treesstronger}, from which our main result Theorem~\ref{thm:treesmain} will immediately follow.
+Note that as with the proof of Theorem~\ref{thm:main3chrom}, we will assume $r=2$ and note that the proof easily extends to $r \geq 3$.

 First we need to introduce some notation.
 Let $G$ be a graph.
-We say $c$ is a \textit{partial $2$-colouring} of $G$ if there exists a subgraph $G'\subset G$ such that $c: E(G')\rightarrow \{\text{red},\text{blue}\}$.
+We say $c$ is a \textit{partial $2$-colouring} of $G$ if there exists a subgraph $G'\subset G$ such that $c: E(G')\rightarrow \{\text{red},\text{blue}\}$, i.e. not necessarily all edges receive colours, but those which do are one of two colours.

 Given a tree $T$, a graph $G$ and a partial $2$-colouring $c$ of $G$, we say that $H\subset G$ is a \textit{possible red (blue) copy} of $T$ if $H$ is isomorphic to $T$ and all edges of $H$ coloured by $c$ are red (blue).
 (Note that not all edges of $H$ need to be coloured.)
 We say $H$ is a \textit{possible monochromatic copy} of $T$ if $H$ is either a possible red or possible blue copy of $T$.